 Jimi Hendrix’s 1965/66 Fender Stratocaster (Black, Monterey)

-If one was to rank guitars in order of their usage during the some of the most iconic performances of Jimi’s, this black Stratocaster would probably be way up there at least in the top three.
+If one were to rank guitars in order of their usage during some of the most iconic performances of Jimi’s, this black Stratocaster would probably be way up there, at least in the top three.

-It was first used (probably) at the Monterey Pop Festival on June 18, 1967.
+Hendrix likely used it for the first time at the Monterey Pop Festival on June 18, 1967.
 During this gig, Hendrix played the guitar on Killing Floor, Foxy Lady, Dylan’s Like A Rolling Stone, Rock Me Baby, Hey Joe, Can You See Me, and The Wind Cries Mary.
-At the end of the concert, he switched to a red Stratocaster painted by himself, and then set that guitar on fire after playing a cover of The Troggs’ Wild Thing.
+At the end of the concert, he switched to a red Stratocaster painted by himself and then set that guitar on fire after playing a cover of The Troggs’ Wild Thing.

 Hendrix with the black Strat, Monterey